 What else is available?

 Look into other treatment options.
-A 24-hour urgent care center can help you avoid an expensive trip to the ER for treatment of fevers, broken bones, ear infections, and the flu.
+An urgent care center can help you avoid an expensive trip to the ER for treatment of minor illnesses such as fevers, broken bones, ear infections, and the flu.

 How do you follow-up?